 A Delta CRL lists additions since the publishing of the last base CRL.
+A base CRL of a Delta CRL is updated at least in 14 calendar-day intervals.

 CRLs and Delta CRLs are signed and time-marked by the CA.